Anku5hk/Programmers_guide_to_Python/book.md

 print(my_fun1(**my_dict)) # 10
 ```
 #### Anonymous functions
-Is a function that is defined without a name(without using 'def' keyword in python).
-This can be created using 'lambda' keyword, it is a single line function.
+Is a function that is defined without a name(without using *def* keyword in python).
+This can be created using *lambda* keyword, it is a single line function.
 ```Python
 ## example 1
 # function to return sum of 2 numbers